-Fidelis Nwachukwu, MD, MS
+Fidelis Nwachukwu, MD, PhD, MS, BMLS

-Assistant Professor
+Assistant Professor of Physiology & Pathophysiology

 Dr. Fidelis Nwachukwu is a distinguished medical professional with extensive experience in clinical practice, research, and medical education.
 He joined Roseman University College of Medicine in January 2025 as a faculty member, bringing expertise in multiple disciplines, including pathophysiology, physiology, pharmacology, and laboratory sciences.